Ancient Egyptian History See also:

 Black British History in the 18th and 19th Centuries provides information on Black Lives in England, The Slave Trade & Plantation Wealth, and Abolitionists; middle school and up (Historic England).
 See also Slave Trade, above.

-British History [Archived pages; some media features may not work] - Lessons on British History from the Battle of Hastings and the Norman Conquest through the 20th Century, with sections on the Normans, the Middle Ages, the Tudors, Civil War & Revolution, Empire & Sea Power, Abolition, Victorians, Homefront WW1 & WW2, and Making Modern Britain.
-Includes a Timeline of British History from the Neolithic age to 2005; for high school and up.
+British History [Archived pages; media features may not work] - Lessons on British History from the Battle of Hastings and the Norman Conquest through the 20th Century, with sections on the Normans, the Middle Ages, the Tudors, Civil War & Revolution, Empire & Sea Power, Abolition, Victorians, Homefront WW1 & WW2, and Making Modern Britain.
+Includes a Timeline of British History [Archived pages] from the Neolithic age to 2005; for high school and up.
 See also Museum of London Learning Resources, for middle school and up.
 Younger kids, see History for Kids and related links (BBC), above.
-Walk Through Time [Archived page; some media features may not work] presents British history for kids age 7 - 9.
+Walk Through Time [Archived page; media features may not work] presents British history for kids age 7 - 9.
 (British Broadcasting Corporation)

 British Children: V & A Museum of Childhood [Archived page] - Explore a collection of childhood objects such as toys, dolls, dollhouses, games & puzzles, clothing and more, from the 16th century to the present day (Victoria & Albert Museum of Childhood).